Is string field theory background independent?: Invariant structure

 \subsection{A theory on the space of theories: Witten's BSFT}

-In this section, we will look at a formulation of open string field theory which seems to be manifestly independent of the superfluous background structure from earlier; this formulation is called the \textit{boundary string field theory} (BSFT) (\cite{Witten}).
+In this section, we will briefly review a formulation of open string field theory which seems to be manifestly independent of the superfluous background structure from earlier; this formulation is called the \textit{boundary string field theory} (BSFT) (\cite{Witten}).

 String fields take values in the Hilbert space of the worldsheet theory $\mathcal{H}$.
 Moreover, the background independence proofs from above also rely on isomorphisms between these worldsheet Hilbert spaces.
 Thus, it is plausible that the background independent structure of SFT could be formulated in terms of worldsheet data rather than spacetime data.
 Indeed, there is a formulation of open string field theory, which in a precise sense is a `theory on the space of worldsheet theories'.
 Unfortunately, it is not clear how well-defined this space is due to worries about UV divergences and non-renormalizable boundary interactions.
 Nonetheless, as we will see, it is possible to write down an action on this space which is manifestly independent of the open string background $\hat O$, though it still depends on a fixed closed string background.